tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_15_State_of_the_Daaps.md

 In this activity, conduct a facilitated discussion to allow the students to share their findings after the previous research activity.

-Recall students that Ethereum is one of the most used blockchains to create a deploy dApps since it offers more than a cryptocurrency, but also a complete development framework to support different use cases.
+Remind students that Ethereum is one of the most used blockchains to create and deploy dApps.
+This is because Ethereum is more than a Cryptocurrency.
+It also offers a complete development framework to support different use case.

-Use this activity's time wisely to allow all groups to share their findings regarding the following questions:
+Use this activity's time to allow all groups to share their findings regarding the following questions:

-* Why this dApp caught your attention?
+* Why did this dApp catch your attention?

-* What is the status of this dApps?
+* What is the status of this dApp?

-* What blockchain networks do the dApp use to operate?
+* What blockchain network(s) does the dApp use?

 * Is it possible to use MetaMask to interact with the dApps?

-* How this dApp is disrupting the traditional market in its sector?
+* How does the dApp disrupt the traditional market in its sector?

-* How this dApp is facing new customers onboarding?
+* How this dApp is facing new customers on-boarding?

 Answer any questions before moving on.